 This page provides information about ordering and payment methods, SAP Ariba and expectations when transacting with BP.

-This information is relevant to third-party suppliers of goods and services to the BP fuels marketing business in Australia and New Zealand including capital project and maintenance services, marketing and technology, utilities and other indirect services such as legal, human resources, information technology, etc.
+This information is relevant to third-party suppliers of goods and services to the BP fuels marketing business in Australia including capital project and maintenance services, marketing and technology, utilities and other indirect services such as legal, human resources, information technology, etc.

 Ordering and payment channels